 Tummy time is a great way to help build your baby's upper body strength.
 You can start doing tummy time from birth by lying your baby on your chest (but only do this when you are wide awake and unlikely to fall asleep).
 Gradually increase the amount of time you do this day by day.
 Then when your baby is ready, try doing tummy time on the floor.

 Tummy time helps strengthen the back, neck and shoulders, as well as giving them a different view of the world!

 Don't worry, this is very normal for lots of babies.
 If you've been trying to do tummy time on the floor and your baby isn't really that keen you could try:

 - lying your baby on your chest, or lap

 - putting some toys out within easy reach

 - propping your baby up a bit by putting a small, rolled-up towel under their arms

 Try doing this every day, for a short amount of time, you'll gradually build tummy time until your baby is used to it.

-Your baby will probably start crawling (although not all babies crawl – some shuffle around on their bottoms) at around 7-10 months.
-These are exciting times for you and your baby – plus it gives them a bit of independence, and a chance to explore their surroundings.
+Your baby will probably start crawling (although not all babies crawl – some shuffle around on their bottoms) at around 7 to 10 months.
+These are exciting times for you and your baby – plus it gives them a bit of independence and a chance to explore their surroundings.
 Can you create a space in your house where your baby can explore safely?
-If you are worried that your baby isn't showing any signs of moving by 12 months, ask your health visitor for advice.
+If you're worried that your baby isn't showing any signs of moving by 12 months, ask your health visitor for advice.